johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

   - An alternative approach to RPC libraries, offering a more "Swifty" API while calling into known underlying RPC libraries
 - IPC Actor Transports
   - On Apple platform's, XPC is the primary way applications communicate between daemons and apps.
 However, it lacks a truly great Swift API.
-  - On non-Apple platforms various different ICP mechanisms exist, and they may be implemented very differently, but essentially they all offer the same request/reply semantics.
+  - On non-Apple platforms various different IPC mechanisms exist, and they may be implemented very differently, but essentially they all offer the same request/reply semantics.

 ## Proposed solution